FRESH STREET#2 - International Seminar for the Development of Street Arts

 FRESH STREET#2 also presents a real opportunity to discover the local scene, see performances, connect with Portuguese street arts players and have a glimpse into an emerging field within the European panorama.

-Pre-programme available for download below and registration is open!
+Programme available for download below.
 Free entrance, within the limit of places available.
 Deadline registration: May 10th, 2017

 FRESH STREET#2 is realised with the support of the Creative Europe programme of the European Union, Santa Maria da Feira City Council, Portuguese Ministry of Culture, Portuguese Secretary of State of Tourism and the French Ministry of Culture and Communication.